With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreCommunity Services Group Lehigh Valley Partial Hospitilization is a mental health facility in Bethlehem, PA, located at 54 South Commerce Way, Suite 170, in the 18017 zip code.
-Community Services Group Lehigh Valley Partial Hospitilization provides outpatient treatment and partial hospitalization/day treatment.
-Community Services Group Lehigh Valley Partial Hospitilization provides behavior modification, dialectical behavior therapy and group therapy to adults, young adults and seniors 65 or older.
+Community Services Group Lehigh Valley Partial Hospitilization provides partial hospitalization/day treatment and outpatient treatment.
+Community Services Group Lehigh Valley Partial Hospitilization provides behavior modification, dialectical behavior therapy and psychotropic medication to young adults, adults and seniors 65 or older.
 Some other services available at Community Services Group Lehigh Valley Partial Hospitilization include family psychoeducation and illness management and recovery.

 Learn MoreKidspeace is one of mental health facilities in Allentown, Pennsylvania, located at 801 East Green Street, 18109 zip code.
-Kidspeace provides telemedicine/telehealth and outpatient treatment.
-Kidspeace provides behavior modification, cognitive behavioral therapy and trauma therapy to young adults, adults and children / adolescents.
-Kidspeace also supports LGBT, people with trauma and transitional age young adults.
-Additional services provided at Kidspeace include family psychoeducation, court-ordered outpatient treatment and suicide prevention services.
+Kidspeace provides outpatient treatment and telemedicine/telehealth.
+Kidspeace provides cognitive behavioral therapy, group therapy and dialectical behavior therapy to young adults, children / adolescents and adults.
+Kidspeace also supports people with trauma, transitional age young adults and LGBT.
+Additional services provided at Kidspeace include suicide prevention services, court-ordered outpatient treatment and family psychoeducation.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.